Deliciously Authentic Struffoli Recipe for Festive Celebrations

 Directions

-1. In a frying pan, heat olive oil over medium-high heat.
-Add sliced mushrooms and sauté until browned, about 5-7 minutes.
+1. In a skillet, heat olive oil over medium heat.
+Add chopped tomatoes and cook until softened, about 5 minutes.

 Recipe Notes